-- 1. The applications for public housing, MPHA will ask applicants if they are LEP and need free language assistance for MPHA business. - 2.
-The letter informing clients about recertification will state that clients may contact their eligibility technician to request free language assistance for MPHA business. - 3.
-Each denial to public housing and lease termination to an LEP client will state that the client may contact MPHA for free language assistance about the action taken. - 4.
-The public housing monthly rental statement will state that a Tenant may contact their property manager for free language assistance for MPHA business. - 5.
-On other occasions as determined by MPHA which may include documents informing persons about how to apply for MPHA programs.
+- A. Applications for public housing will request applicants to indicate if they are LEP and need free language assistance for MPHA business. - B. Any letter informing clients about recertification will state that clients may contact their eligibility technician to request free language assistance for MPHA business.

+- C. Each denial to public housing and lease termination to an LEP client will state that the client may contact MPHA for free language assistance about the action taken. - D. The public housing monthly rental statement will state that a Tenant may contact their property manager for free language assistance for MPHA business. - E. On other occasions as determined by MPHA which may include documents informing persons about how to apply for MPHA programs.

-G. PRIVATE AND CONFIDENTIAL DATA
+7. PRIVATE AND CONFIDENTIAL DATA:

-1. MPHA Staff Interpreters

-Federal and state law requires MPHA to protect private or confidential data.

-2. Contract Language Assistance Vendors

-Contract language assistance vendors will sign a "State and Federal Data Privacy Statement" form as part of the contract documents.

-3. Informal Interpreters

-When using informal interpreters MPHA should have the informal interpreter and client sign a "Waiver of Free Interpretive Services" form.
+- A. Mpha staff interpreters Federal and state law requires MPHA to protect private or confidential data. - B. Contract language assistance vendors Contract language assistance vendors will sign a "State and Federal Data Privacy Statement" form as part of the contract documents. - C. Informal interpreters When using informal interpreters MPHA should have the informal interpreter and client sign a "Waiver of Free Interpretive Services" form.

-H. COLLECTION OF LANGUAGE INFORMATION
+8. COLLECTION OF LANGUAGE INFORMATION:

-- 1. The application for public housing shall ask the LEP client to identify their language. - 2.
-MPHA will enter a client's language on the tracking software for public housing.
+- A. The application for public housing shall ask the LEP client to identify their language. - B. MPHA will enter a client's language on the tracking software for public housing.

-I. MPHA STAFF TRAINING
+9. MPHA STAFF TRAINING:

-1. MPHA will designate a staff member as LEP Coordinator, responsible for ongoing updates of the LEP analysis, addressing staff and public questions and issues related to LEP matters, and providing ongoing LEP training.

-- 2. MPHA will make the LEP Plan available to staff. - 3.
-MPHA will inform new employees in the New Employee Orientation of MPHA's duty to offer free language assistance in compliance with federal requirements. - 4.
-MPHA Staff who have ongoing contact with LEP clients will attend LEP training. - 5.
-LEP training will include the following: - a.
-MPHA's duty to offer free language assistance in compliance with federal requirements; - b.
-The substance of MPHA's LEP Plan; - c.
-How to document a client's language needs; and - d.
-Identity of the LEP Manager, bilingual staff, and contract interpreters. - 6.
-MPHA will make a language identification flashcard available to staff.
+- A. MPHA will designate a staff member as LEP Coordinator, responsible for ongoing updates of the LEP analysis, addressing staff and public questions and issues related to LEP matters, and providing ongoing LEP training. - B. MPHA will make the LEP Plan available to staff. - C. MPHA will inform new employees in the New Employee Orientation of MPHA's duty to offer free language assistance in compliance with federal requirements. - D. MPHA Staff who have ongoing contact with LEP clients will attend LEP training. - 1) LEP training will include the following: - a) MPHA's duty to offer free language assistance in compliance with federal requirements; - b) The substance of MPHA's LEP Plan; - c) How to document a client's language needs; and - d) Identity of the LEP Manager, bilingual staff, and contract interpreters. - 2) MPHA will make a language identification flashcard available to staff.

-J. MONITORING
+10. MONITORING:

-Periodically, the MPHA LEP Manager will review and revise the LEP Plan.
+Periodically, MPHA LEP Manager will review and revise the LEP Plan.
 The review will include:

-- 1. A summary report from the tracking software of the number of MPHA clients who are LEP. - 2.
-A summary report from the tracking software listing the languages used by LEP clients. - 3.
-A determination as to whether 5% of MPHA's clients speak a specific language requiring the translation of documents as provided in Part D-2 listed above.
+- A. A summary report from the tracking software of the number of MPHA clients who are LEP. - B. A summary report from the tracking software listing the languages used by LEP clients.

+C. A determination as to whether 5% of MPHA's clients speak a specific language requiring the translation of documents as provided in Part D-2 listed above.

-K. LEP PLAN DISTRIBUTION AND PUBLIC POSTING
+11. LEP PLAN DISTRIBUTION AND PUBLIC POSTING: